UPDATED BY

 REVIEWED BY

-Pay transparency is the practice of openly displaying employee salary information to existing employees and candidates.
-Some companies may disclose this information publicly on job postings, while other organizations may only inform employees within a given department or candidates at a certain stage in the interview process.
+Pay transparency is the practice of openly displaying employee salary information.
+Some companies may disclose this information publicly on job postings, while others may only inform employees within a given department or candidates at a certain stage in the interview process.

 What Is Pay Transparency?